Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 create or replace table prod_stock_inv as select * from table(gen_prod_inv(100)) order by 1;
 ```

-Next table is **salesdata** to store raw product sales by customer and purchase date
+Next table is **SALESDATA** to store raw product sales by customer and purchase date

 ```